StevenDavid/lambda-layer-tokenization/README.md

 }'
 ```

-Let's call /paybill to pay the bill using the previously provided information.
+Step 6.13 Let's call /paybill to pay the bill using the previously provided information.
 Replace the value of **PaymentMethodApiURL** and **IdToken** with the values identified in the previous step.

 ```bash
 curl -X POST \